New Design series: 500-peso banknote

-Colored yellow, blue, and black, the front side of the 500-peso banknote featured the portrait of Ninoy Aquino To the right of the banknote were two popular quotes from Aquino, those being "Faith in our people and faith in God" (located above the signature of the Philippine President) and "The Filipino is worth dying for" (located above Aquino's signed nickname).
+Colored yellow, blue, and black, the front side of the 500-peso banknote featured the portrait of Ninoy Aquino To the right of the banknote were two popular quotes from Aquino, those being "Faith in our people and faith in God", which is the excerpt from the 1983 undelivered speech upon his return from exile in United States (located above the signature of the Philippine President) and "The Filipino is worth dying for", which is the excerpt from his speech delivered before the Asia Society in New York City on August 4, 1980 (located above Aquino's signed nickname).
 Also included in the banknote was a signature of Aquino, a typewriter with his initials, as well as a dove of peace.
 A Philippine flag was placed to the right of his portrait.
 The reverse side of the banknote featured a collage of various images in relation to Aquino.

 1,000-peso banknote

 Colored blue, the 1000-peso banknote was designed by Romeo Mananquil.
 The front side of the banknote featured the portraits of Chief Justice José Abad Santos, social worker Josefa Llanes Escoda, and army general Vicente Lim.
 The three are considered heroes of the resistance against the Japanese occupation of the Philippines.
-The banknote also featured the eternal flame, a laurel wreath, and the logo of the BSP.
+The banknote also featured the eternal flame at the Libingan ng mga Bayani, a laurel wreath, and the logo of the BSP.
 The back of the banknote featured the Banaue Rice Terraces and the Manunggul Jar.
 The words "Central Bank of the Philippines" were microprinted in the lower left border on the face of the note.
 Security features of the banknote included optically variable ink, a security thread, scattered red & blue visible fibers, and fluorescent printing.